-I’ve got two special little ones who are near and dear to my heart and by gosh, they needed some Milk bottles for Santa!
+I’ve got two little ones who are near and dear to my heart and by gosh, they needed some Milk bottles for Santa!

 Since it’s Christmas and I was making some for the kiddos, I thought you needed a little freebie too.
-So join me in this very easy DIY with Free Santa Milk Jug Cut File!
+So join me in this very easy DIY with Free Santa Milk Bottle Cut File!

-- Weed your vinyl.
+- Weed your 651 Permanent Vinyl.

 That’s it!
 Easy enough….right?!